-We ignore undecided voters.
-In absence of any information, the method assumes that the undecided fraction would break as the decided sample breaks.
+Undecided voters are ignored.
+In absence of any information, the method assumes that the undecided fraction will break as the decided sample breaks.

 All states but Maine and Nebraska use winner-take-all for electoral votes.
 For Maine’s two and Nebraska’s three districts, one elector is given to the candidate who wins the district’s popular vote.
 The other two electors go to the candidate who wins the state’s popular vote.

 We ignored this little detail in the 2008 election season because neither state had ever split its electoral votes among candidates in the past.
 But one district in Nebraska did split from the statewide vote in 2008.
 As a consequence, our final mean electoral outcome was off by a single electoral vote.
 Doh!
-We will consider Nebraska and Maine districts for 2012.
-(As of 2 Jan 2012, there is no district-level polling data in Maine.)
+So now we use polling information at the congressional district level for Maine and Nebraska.
+Essentially, the districts are treated as states.

 Let’s use a sports metaphor.
 During a basketball game, the current score does not always predict the winner.
 Rather, it provides information on the past and current performance of each team.
-We get some indication of the eventual winner, but only as the end of the game approaches or the point difference gets very large.
-Still, do you think it would be acceptable to not give the score until late in the game?
+We get some indication of the eventual winner, but only as the end of the game approaches or when point difference gets very large.
+Still, do you think it would be acceptable to not give the score until after the game is over?
 Probably not.
 Fans want to see the score right from the start.

 Likewise in an election contest, these analyses serve as a score for each team.
 I fully expect the score and the point spread to change as the game goes on, but I want to know who is in the lead and by how much at every point of the game.

-No. Likewise, I don’t think the score should remain hidden from spectators for the first half of a basketball game.
-The strategy may change throughout the game, but the strategy adopted for the second half will be based on the current “score. ”
+No. Again, from the sports metaphor, would it be acceptable to hide the score for the first half of a basketball game?
+A team’s strategy, spending, name recognition and numerous other things may change throughout the game, but the strategy adopted for the second half will be based on the current “score.”

 In fact, the ebbs and flows over time—particularly with respect to events and media coverage—are fascinating.
 For example, Giuliani’s 2008 fall from grace in the polls after LoverGate, and in the absence of any showing in IA and NH was nothing short of stunning.
-That sort of thing is at least as interesting as any attempts to predict a final outcome.
-The 2012 season should be filled with many similar “events.”
+Likewise, Romney’s best polling performance happened just after a poor first debate performance by Obama.
+These sorts of things can be quite interesting.

 The margin of error is inherently incorporated into the analyses.
 This is done by simulating elections in each state that include the number of polled individuals, and drawing a new value of p’ (described above) for each poll every simulated election.